Beautiful Monsters Tour: Tour

 Two incidents occurred at the tour's second stop at the PNE Coliseum on March 2, 1999, in Vancouver, Canada.
 After Manson made a lewd remark about Love during his band's performance, Love ran onstage, hiked her dress and jumped on Manson's back while he sang.
-Later in the show, Manson suffered from dizziness and fainted onstage, injuring his hand on a monitor as he fell.
+Love repeated this at the Arco Arena in Sacramento on March 11, 1999.
+Later in the Vancouver show, Manson suffered from dizziness and fainted onstage, injuring his hand on a monitor as he fell.
 Initially he pretended it was part of the show, but left the stage after performing their signature song to seek medical attention.
 When he returned onstage, he pulled the plugs off of their instrument amplifiers and stormed offstage without performing an encore.
 The rest of the band left the stage afterward.

 The Seattle show on March 3, 1999, at the KeyArena included Manson's then-fiancée Rose McGowan and Pearl Jam frontman Eddie Vedder in the audience.
 It was also a homecoming concert for Hole.
-Love had mixed feelings about returning to Seattle, which was where she and her late husband Kurt Cobain settled to start their family shortly before he committed suicide in 1994.
+Love had mixed feelings about returning to Seattle, which was where she and her late husband Kurt Cobain settled to live as a family shortly before he committed suicide in 1994.
 It was also the epicenter of the grunge music scene and close to the riot grrrl scene of nearby Olympia, Washington, genres with which Hole were often misidentified during its early history.
 On the return to Seattle, Love lightheartedly quipped:

-Press speculation on Hole's departure from the tour began on March 11, 1999, the day after the tour's sixth show at the Cow Palace in Daly City, California.
+Press speculation on Hole's departure from the tour began on March 11, 1999, the day after the tour's sixth show at the Arco Arena in Sacramento, California.
 Manson had renamed the tour "Hole is Dead" on his official website as a taunt which exacerbated conjecture.
 He also prefaced the show with an interview in the San Francisco Chronicle who asked him jokingly if any cows were going to be sacrificed during the concert.
 He facetiously remarked, "well ... there's always Courtney".